aibasel/convert-downward/README.md

 ## Troubleshooting
   If you have problems with the `run-all-steps.sh` script, try to run the steps individually and carefully inspect the output of each step.
-Depending on your problems it might help to first pull the changes from `http://hg.fast-downward.org` in your repository and then start the conversion process.

 ## Details of the cleanup process
   - clone the (Mercurial) Fast Downward master repository